President & CEO

 Executive Vice President and Chief of Staff

-James oversees NYCEDC's Government and Community’s departments, the Policy and Diversity practices, and the Public Affairs and Marketing departments.
+James oversees NYCEDC's Strategic Investments Group, as well as its Government and Community Relations, Public Affairs, and Marketing departments.
 He is also chiefly responsible for day-to-day management of the President’s Office.
 James has served since the beginning of last year as NYCEDC’s Director of Policy and Planning, helping to manage NYCEDC’s transition to the de Blasio administration.
 Before this, he was a Senior Advisor and Special Counsel to New York State Attorney General Eric Schneiderman, where he worked on enforcement and legislative matters related to nonprofit governance and public integrity.
 James holds a JD from Harvard Law School and a Master in Public Policy from the Harvard Kennedy School.

 Executive Vice President and Chief Financial Officer